Jonathan Myerson

 Jonathan Myerson (born 12 January 1960 in Cardiff, Wales) is a British dramatist and novelist, writing principally for television and radio.
 His partner is novelist Julie Myerson.

+Early life

+Myerson's great-grandfather, Carnovsky, was an ex-Russian asylum seeker, who arrived, in 1883 and spoke only Yiddish.
+Myerson's grandfather's family arrived from Johannesburg in the mid-nineteen-twenties.
+Myerson's mother (née Lavis) arrived from Australia just after WW2.
+Myerson's father died in 1986.
+Jewish Genealogical Society of Great Britain deems him Jewish.

+Career

 Myerson's first play Making a Difference was commissioned by the Oxford Playhouse Company.
 A subsequent work, Diary of a Nobody was written for the National Theatre.

-His work includes Number 10, a five-part series for BBC Radio 4 about a fictional Prime Minister and his staff in Downing Street, including an episode in which Saint Helena is invaded by Angola.
+His audio work for BBC Radio 4 includes Number 10, a five-part series about a fictional Prime Minister and his staff in Downing Street, including an episode in which Saint Helena is invaded by Angola; That was Then, which was broadcast in five parts as BBC Radio Four's 15 Minute Drama in 2017; The Republicans, a suite of six plays about recent US presidents in 2018; and Nuremberg: The Trial of the Nazi War Criminals, which was broadcast in 16 parts in 2021 The Way We Live Right Now, a BBC Radio Four adaptation in 15 episodes of twelve minutes of the Anthony Trollope novel The Way We Live Now, re-setting it in the present day. for the Woman's Hour.

-His animated film of The Canterbury Tales was nominated for an Oscar (as animated short film) in 1999 and won the BAFTA Award for Best Animated Film in addition to four Emmys.
+His animated film of The Canterbury Tales was nominated for an Oscar (as animated short film) in 1999 and won the BAFTA Award for Best Animated Film in addition to four Primetime Emmys.